area9innovation/flow9/doc/faq.markdown

 It might be the behavior you want for the code.
 But most likely you want `bar()` be called on every render.
-For example it's very common to run subscribers on render and unsubsribers on dispose.
+For example it's very common to run subscribers on render and unsubscribers on dispose.
 In this case it's important that subscribers will be called the same number of times as unsubscribers.
 Then you want use `MConstruct` instead: